Keyfactor/adoption-and-enablement-examples/AdoptionStrategies/README.md

 ---

 © Keyfactor.
-This document is provided as an example and
+This document is provided as an example